 WordMacro/Nuclear contains several potentially destructive and irritating routines.
 The next time Word is started after initial infection, one of its constituent macros, DropSuriv, looks up the time in the computer's clock.
 If the time is between 17.00 and 17.59, the virus tries to inject a more traditional DOS/Windows file virus called Ph33r into the system (as the virus's author has commented in the virus's code: 5PM - approx time before work is finished).
 Suriv is, of course, Virus spelled backwards.
 However, due to an error, this routine does not work as intended in any of the popular operating environments.

 Another of the virus's macros, PayLoad, tries to delete the computer's system files IO.SYS, MSDOS.SYS and COMMAND.COM whenever the date is fifth of April.
 And finally, the virus adds the following two lines:

 at the end of any document printed or faxed from Word during the last five seconds of any minute.
 Since the text is added at print-time only, the user is unlikely to notice this embarrassing change.
 This function is handled by the viral macro InsertPayload.

 The virus can be detected by selecting the Macro command from the Tools menu and checking whether the macro list contains any curiously named macros.
 DropSuriv and InsertPayload are obvious giveaways.

-F-PROT Professional is able to the detect and disinfect the WordMacro/Concept macro virus.
+F-PROT Professional is able to the detect the WordMacro/Nuclear virus.